Publish SharePoint Add-ins

 Publishing to AppSource

-To publish an add-in to AppSource, you must first register as a Microsoft developer.
+To publish an add-in to AppSource, you must first open a developer account.

-When you upload an add-in to AppSource for publication, there is an approval process that Microsoft performs.
-For example, it checks that the add-in is free of viruses, whether the add-in manifest markup is valid and complete and verifies that any SharePoint solution packages (.wsp files) that you included in the add-in do not contain elements that aren't allowed, or SharePoint features with a scope that is broader than web.
+When you upload an add-in to AppSource for publication, Microsoft performs a validation check.
+For example, it checks that the add-in is free of viruses and that the add-in manifest markup is valid and complete, and verifies that any SharePoint solution packages (.wsp files) that you included in the add-in do not contain elements that aren't allowed, or SharePoint features with a scope that is broader than web.
 The package is also inspected for objectionable content.
-If the add-in package passes verification, it's wrapped into a file and signed by Microsoft.
+If the add-in package passes validation, it's wrapped into a file and signed by Microsoft.